 The current pre-occupation with synodal processes and synodal re-structurings and plans to finally build a synodal Church represent a certain loss of vision or a forgetfulness of the true countenance of the Church.
 At the heart of the Church is the immaculate faith of Mary, who goes before us in holiness with a love that bears all things.
 By looking to her the lay faithful can discern a form of listening and shared responsibility that is less visible to synodal surveys and worships but that is more likely bear fruit and renew the Church’s mission.

-(Editor’s note: This essay is a shortened and revised version of the essay titled “Communion, Sacramental Authority, and the Limits of Synodality”, published in the Winter 2021 issue [48.4] of Communio.)
+(Editor’s note: This essay, originally published by CWR on February 4, 2023, is a shortened and revised version of the essay titled “Communion, Sacramental Authority, and the Limits of Synodality”, published in the Winter 2021 issue [48.4] of Communio.)

 2 Henri de Lubac, Mémoire sur l’occasion de mes écrits (Namur: Culture et Vérité, 1989) [At the Service of the Church (San Francisco: Ignatius Press, 1993), 150].

 3 ITC, “Synodality in the Life of the Church,” § 4.

 6 John Paul II, Post-Synodal Apostolic Exhortation Pastores Gregis (2003), 58.

 7 Pope Francis, “Address on the 50th Anniversary of the Synod of Bishops”.